 There are a range of high-quality luminaires that are sold as a complete fixture with globe, ballast and reflector.

-Benefits of Growing Plants with a Double Ended (DE) Lighting System
+The Benefits of Growing Plants with a Double-Ended (DE) Lighting System

 With all of these costs, the customer always asks: “Is it really worth it?”
 The answer is a resounding yes.
 To justify the upgrade, we have to understand what makes this technological enhancement so much better for our lamp exposure, as well as plant growth and yield.